-What is Serverless – Serverless Architecture applies to applications that mainly depend on third-party services, which are also recognized as Backend as a Service or BaaS.
+Serverless Architecture applies to applications that mainly depend on third-party services, which are also recognized as Back-end as a Service or BaaS.
 It too depends on custom code that is run in Function as a Service or FaaS or ephemeral containers.
 With the guidance of such an architecture, there is no need for a conventional way of an always-on server system to be backing up an application.
 Depending on the requirement, such systems can drastically decrease operational cost and vendor mandates.

 Serverless benefits to building applications where the code has simply given over to the cloud provider (AWS, Azure, or Google Cloud).
 They are then able to run it.
 The use of an appropriate number of resources is also used in such circumstances.